Volume of world trade in goods. Reviews of foreign trade. Theories of international trade

 The balance of foreign trade turnover is also a significant concept for assessing the economy of a particular country.
 It can be calculated using the following formula:

 The balance of foreign trade turnover can be either positive or negative.
-A positive VO balance (the state sells more than it buys) indicates the growth of the economy.
-On the contrary, a negative balance indicates that the market is oversaturated with imported goods, and the interests of the domestic producer may be infringed.
+A positive VO balance (the government sells more than it buys) indicates economic growth.
+On the contrary, a negative balance indicates that the market is oversaturated with imported goods, and the interests of domestic producers may be infringed.

-World trade is the sum of the exports of all countries, which is expressed in US dollars.
+World trade turnover is the total exports of all countries and is expressed in US dollars.

-The participation of a state in world trade is displayed by such indicators as export and import quotas.
+The participation of a particular state in world trade is reflected by indicators such as export and import quotas.

-• Export quota - the ratio of export operations to gross domestic product (GDP).
+• Export quota is the ratio of export transactions to gross domestic product (GDP).
 This indicator allows you to understand what part of the goods and services produced within the state is sold on the international market.

-• Import quota - the ratio of import operations to the volume of domestic consumption of the state's products.
+• Import quota is the ratio of import operations to the volume of domestic consumption of state products.
 Shows the share of goods imported into the country in domestic consumption.

-Statistical data on world foreign trade turnover are collected, summarized and systematized.
-For this, international nomenclatures were developed (they are taken into account in the course of building national foreign trade classifications).
+Statistical data on global foreign trade turnover is collected, summarized and systematized.
+For this purpose, international nomenclatures were developed (they are taken into account during the construction of national foreign trade classifications).

 What else to read